 Microwaving Chocolate - Chocolate can go from melted to burned very quickly.
 To avoid this, microwave at 50% power in 30-second intervals.
 Stir between each interval until the chocolate is 80% melted.
 Continue to stir until the other 20% melts.
 The warmth will melt the remaining chocolate.

-Cake Packing - My preferred method is to insert the stick just into the opening.
+Cake Packing - My preferred method is inserting the stick into the opening.
 Then move it around to create room; this helps prevent the shell from cracking.
-Pack the bottom ½ with cake, holding the cake in place inserting a stick to the midway point.
+Pack the bottom ½ with cake, holding the cake in place, inserting a stick to the midway point.
 Tightly pack the rest of the cake.

 Chocolate Melts - Ghirardelli melts are made with cocoa butter, which results in a tempered-like shine.
 This chocolate is very easy to work with and creates the best look.